-Music & Word is a form of liturgy and church music that has evolved since 2013 as an alternative to other more widespread and conventional forms.
+Music & Word is a form of liturgy and church music that has evolved since 2013 as an alternative to other more conventional forms.
 The organ, instead of being heard only when people are singing, talking or walking, is placed centrally and sings its own songs.
 Words are chosen less for their reassuring familiarity than for their unexpected resonances, and are taken from the Bible and from contemporary poetry.
 This opens us up to currents and influences from far beyond the church or even Christianity and to voices (especially female ones) that are normally sidelined or absent in liturgy.

-So Music & Word can and should be challenging in the manner of the prophetic tradition; but it also (and more obviously) offers an atmosphere of meditative spirituality and mindfulness for which I’ve discovered many people thirst.
+So Music & Word can and should be challenging in the manner of the prophetic tradition; but it also offers an atmosphere of meditative spirituality and mindfulness for which I’ve discovered many people thirst.
 On occasion we have combined Music & Word with Eucharistic liturgy, and have found that this can be done without losing that atmosphere.

 Specification of the organ at St Mary the Virgin, Kensworth: